 He graduated Combined Honours from Monash University and completed his Ph.D.
 (Commerce/Political Science) at the University of Melbourne.
 He was a member of the Council on Optimising Government Performance (2011–2013), an élite Round Table comprising representatives from business, government and academia.
-He delivered the prestigious annual Robert Schuman Lecture at the Australian National University in 2008 to commemorate 50 years since the promulgation of the Rome Treaties.
-In 2015, he was invited to deliver the 50th Current Affairs Address at the Athenaeum Club, following previous addresses delivered by the US Consul-General, and former Prime Minister, Malcolm Fraser.
+He delivered the prestigious annual Robert Schuman Lecture at the Australian National University in 2008, commemorating 50 years since the promulgation of the Rome Treaties.
+In 2015, he gave the 50th Current Affairs Address at the Athenaeum Club, following previous addresses delivered by the US Consul-General, and former Prime Minister, Malcolm Fraser.

 Dr. Davison was Visiting Professor at the Robert Schuman Centre for Advanced Studies, European University Institute, in 2015; Senior Visiting Fellow at the National Europe Centre, Australian National University (2008–10); Senior Visiting Fellow at the White Rose East Asia Centre, University of Leeds (2008); Research Fellow at the Jean Monnet Centre of Excellence, CERC, University of Melbourne (1997–2009); and served as Vice President of the Contemporary European Studies Association of Australia (2001-02).
-He was previously Senior Lecturer in Government and Sub-Dean (Education), Faculty of Arts, at the University of Tasmania; Director of the Strategic Studies programme at La Trobe University; Lecturer in European Politics in the Department of Political Science at the University of Melbourne; and Lecturer in International Business at Griffith University.
+He previously held appointments as Senior Lecturer in Government and Sub-Dean (Education), Faculty of Arts, at the University of Tasmania; Director of the Strategic Studies programme at La Trobe University; Lecturer in European Politics in the Department of Political Science at the University of Melbourne; and Lecturer in International Business at Griffith University.